zero731/NC_Elections_Capstone/README.md

 ![](/Figures/shap/2020_bin_shap_summ_bar.png)

 Across all three election years, age group (generation, `gen_grp`), birth region (`birth_reg_other`), political party (`party_grp`), and possession of a drivers license (`drivers_lic`) emerged as some of the top predictors of registered voter participation.
-The direction of effect was interpreted using SHAP summary and force plots like those shown below for the same 2020 target model.
+Interestingly, possession of a drivers license was not one of the top predictors when all three election years were combined to train a single model.
+The direction of each predictor's effect was interpreted using SHAP summary and force plots like those shown below for the same 2020 target model.

 ![](/Figures/shap/2020_bin_shap_summ.png)